-If the Chief P&S Director determines that a contract has been split into subcontracts two or more contracts for the purpose of avoiding bidding or if a change order or modification is unreasonably being made in a contract to increase the contract price where a contract has been bid and awarded to the lowest responsible and responsive bidder, then he may require the contract or the modification to be competitively bid.
-An unreasonable modification or change order would be, for example, one which would have been reasonably foreseeable at the time of the formation of the contract.
+If the P&S Director determines that a contract has been split into two or more contracts for the purpose of avoiding bidding, then he may require the contract to be competitively bid.

-Section 2-106 Acceptance of Gratuities by Chief P&S Director and Procurement and Supply Division Employees.
+Section 2-106 Acceptance of Gratuities by the P&S Director and Procurement and Supply Division Employees.

-- (1) In addition to the restrictions found in Section 68-205, the Chief P&S Director and the employees of the Procurement and Supply Division-shall be subject to these additional restrictions to avoid the appearance of impropriety. - (2) The Chief or his employees shall not accept from any person any gift of value given to them with the intent to influence their business judgment.
+In addition to the restrictions found in Section 8-205, the P&S Director and the employees of the Procurement and Supply Division shall not accept from any person any gift of value given to them with the intent to influence their business judgment.